St. Martin's Lane (film)

-St Martin's Lane, also known as Sidewalks of London, London After Dark, and Partners of the Night, is a 1938 British black-and-white comedy drama starring Charles Laughton as a busker or street entertainer who teams up with a talented pickpocket, played by Vivien Leigh.
+St Martin's Lane, also known as Sidewalks of London, London After Dark, and Partners of the Night, is a 1938 British black-and-white comedy drama starring Charles Laughton as a busker who teams up with a talented pickpocket, played by Vivien Leigh.
 The film co-stars Rex Harrison and Tyrone Guthrie in a rare acting appearance.
 It also features Ronald Shiner as the barman (uncredited).
 It was produced by Laughton's Mayflower Pictures Corporation.

 Plot

 Charles Staggers is a London street performer, or busker, with his partners, Arthur Smith and Gentry.

 He protects Liberty, known as Libby, a runaway and pickpocket, when she steals a gold cigarette case from successful song writer Harley Prentiss.
 He takes her into their troupe, making their trio into a quartet.

 Libby attracts the attention of Prentiss and his wealthy friends, who can give her a life and career away from the streets.
 When she leaves, cruelly rejecting Charles's marriage proposal, he doesn't want to go on with the act anymore, and becomes an alcoholic.
 Libby's career, however, is a big success; she is offered a Hollywood contract.
 She asks Prentiss to marry her but he declines, saying he doesn't want to be thrown away, like Charles, as a mere stepping stone for her career.

 In the press of crowds waiting to see her as a big star, Charles tries to catch Libby's attention but is arrested for causing a disturbance and spends time in prison.
 After his release he earns a living by pretending to be a blind match seller.
 On her way to rehearsals, Libby bumps into him and pushes him into her taxi.
 At the theatre, she persuades him to audition, but it goes badly and he walks out.
 Libby chases after him, begging him to return.
 He shakes his head.
 They hug and say goodbye.
 As he walks off, Charles sees his former busking friends performing; he joins them and they start doing their old act together.